peerkar/liferay-gsearch/README.md

 # What's New <a name="Whats_New"></a>

-##General  Note
+## General Installation Note

 Whenever upgrading the modules, please __remove the old ones  before deploying the new ones__.
-API is still evolving so there might be compatibility issues with using the old ones with the new ones.
+API is evolving so there might be compatibility issues with using the old ones with the new ones.

 The binaries in the binaries/latest folder should always be compatible with each other.

-##2018-03-24, Version 2.1.0
+## 2018-03-24, Version 2.1.0

+* Major update
 * Configuration syntax changes and documentation improvements (see below "Configuration")
 * Support to filter with multiple values on the same facet
 * Minor CSS fixes

-### Important notes
+### Important installation notes

-Because of the configuration syntax you __have to update__ the configuration file or check the changes detail in the documentation below__.
+Because of the configuration syntax you __have to update__ the configuration file or check the changes detail in the documentation below.

+This version is tested to work with DXP SP7.

 ## 2018-03-20